spidernet-io/spiderpool/docs/README.md

 Spiderpool consists of the following components:

-* Spiderpool controller: a set of deployments that manage CRD validation, status updates, IP recovery, and automated IP pools
+* Spiderpool controller: deployment that manage CRD validation, status updates, IP recovery, and automated IP pools

-* Spiderpool agent: a set of daemonsets that help Spiderpool plugin by performing IP allocation and coordinator plugin for information synchronization.
+* Spiderpool agent: daemonset that help Spiderpool plugins by performing IP allocation and coordinator plugin for information synchronization.

-* Spiderpool plugin: a binary plugin on each host that CNI can utilize to implement IP allocation.
+* IPAM plugin: a binary plugin on each host that CNI can utilize to implement IP allocation.

 * coordinator plugin: a binary plugin on each host that CNI can use for multi-NIC route coordination, IP conflict detection, and host connectivity.